LLNL/USER-EPH/README.md

 ### Beta(rho) input file

-This file provides the electronic densities and beta(rho) functions for individual species.
+This file provides the electronic densities and beta(rho) functions for individual species (see https://arxiv.org/abs/1801.06610).
 The format is described in `Doc/Beta/input.beta`.
-The file is similar to eam setfl format.
+The file is similar to EAM setfl format.
 The beta(rho) function has units of [eV ps/Ang^2].
 An example is provided in `Examples/Beta/Ni_model_4.beta`.

-### FDM grid input file
+### heat equation FDM grid input file

 This file is used to initialise FDM grid for the electronic system.
 The format is described in `Doc/FDM/T_input.fdm`.
 This allows fine control of the properties at various grid points.
 Also, the grid can be larger than ionic system if energy reservoir far away is needed.
-Grid points can act as energy sources, sinks or walls (wall feature is not implemented correctly).
+Grid points can act as energy sources, sinks or walls (individual grid points updates can be deactivated).
 An example of input file is provided in `Examples/FDM/T.in`.
+Units are [Kelvin], [eV/Ang^3/ps], [unitless], [in eV/K/Ang^3] [eV/K/Ang/ps] for T, local source term, rho_e, Ce, kappa_e respectively.

 ## Notes and limitations

-* There is an incompatibility between model 4 and models 1, 2, 3, where the same beta(rho) function cannot be used.
-This is due to angular correction.
+* The exact physical interpretation of beta(rho) changes with the precise model.
-* `C_e`, `rho_e`, and `kappa_e` are constants at the moment.
+* `C_e`, `rho_e`, and `kappa_e` are constants at the moment (not temperature dependent).
 * If `T_infile` is not `NULL` then `C_e`, `rho_e`, `kappa_e`, `T_e`, `NX`, `NY`, `NZ` are ignored and are read from the filename supplied.
 If `NULL` is provided as the filename then the FDM grid is initialised with the parameters provided in the command.
-* In order to disable output of the electronic temperature zero can be provided as the value of N.

 # Tutorial

-Tutorials can be found in `Examples/` directory.
+Examples can be found in `Examples/` directory.
 To run them type `lmp_serial -i run.lmp` in the appropriate example directory and assuming executable is in `PATH`.
 Some of the examples may take long on older machines, so tweak the input file (`run.lmp`) accordingly.
-Every example contains a README file that describes what the runscript does.
+Every example contains a `README` file that describes what the runscript does.

 ## Example 1

-`Examples/Example_1/`
+`Examples/Example_1/`:
 In this example a crystal structure is created and the model is applied with both the friction and random force terms.
-The electrons are kept at constant temperature (300K).
-This example illustrates the thermalisation process from 0K through electron-ion interaction only.
+The electrons are *kept* at constant temperature (300K).
+This example illustrates the thermalisation process from 0K to the target temperature through electron-ion interaction only.

 ## Example 2

-`Examples/Example_2/`
+`Examples/Example_2/`:
 This example illustrates the use cooling of the ionic systems due to electrons only.
 This means that only the friction term acts on atoms and removes energy.
 This is equivalent to having electrons at 0K.

 ## Example 3
-`Examples/Example_3/`
+`Examples/Example_3/`:
-In this example full model with electronic FDM grid is used.
-The crystal is created with 0K motion and is heated by electrons.
-During the simulation the electronic system will cool and ionic system heat.
-At equilibrium both systems have same temperature on average.
+In this example the full model with electronic heat equation FDM grid is used.
+The crystal is created at equilibrium positions (0K) and it is heated by electrons.
+During the simulation the electronic system will cool and the ionic system heat.
+At equilibrium both systems end up at the same temperature on average.
 Also, this example illustrates the automatic initialisation of the FDM grid with constant parameters.
-The electronic temperature at various grid points is written to files.
+The electronic temperature at various grid points is written to files (one per step) (`T_out_XXXXXX`).
 Final state of the grid is stored and can be reused in later simulations (`T.restart`).

 ## Example 4
-`Examples/Example_4/`
+`Examples/Example_4/`:
-This example uses reads the FDM grid parameters from a file (`T.in`).
-In this file a source term is added at grid point `(0 0 0)` representing for example a laser.
+This example reads the FDM grid parameters from a file (`T.in`).
+In this file a source term is added at grid point `(0 0 0)` representing for example a swift ion.
 During the simulation the whole system will heat and due to gradient in the electronic system forces acting on atoms at different grid points will 'feel' different random forces in magnitude.